-- 1. Configure the duration of camera events, for the concern that camera can be too frequently triggered. - 2.
+- 1. Configure the duration of camera events to help control the frequency in which the camera is being triggered. - 2.
 Enter the Pre- and Post-event recording time.
 The triggering events can be DI, DO, Motion detection, PIR or Tampering detection.
 A recording length of 10 seconds of pre-event and up to 300 seconds of post-event can be configured. - 3.
 The default recording stream is Stream 1, and the system automatically adjusts the frame rate, resolution, etc. for optimum performance.
 However, you can still change the streaming characteristics.
 Note that you can not assign the recording task to other video stream. - 4.
 Enable the Activity Adaptive Streaming feature.
 This feature records the I-frames only when there are no activities detected.
 When activities or alarm are triggered, the camera raises the recording stream to the full frame rate.
 This feature can save tremendous amount of bandwidth. - 5.
 Enable or disable audio recording.
 Note that audio transmission through HDMI cable is currently not available. - 6.
 Change the life expectancy of the recording data. - 7.
 You can apply a typical configuration to all cameras using the Apply to all cameras checkbox.